haroldtreen/readmeio-sync/README.md

 ---------
 ### Known Issues
 1. Doing a remote-clean when you have no documentation in your `syncPaths.json` file will cause all your documentation on readme.io to be deleted (after all, you are saying "delete all the things I don't have specified locally"...which is nothing!).
 Having no documentation causes Readme.io to break (you can't enter the documentation section of the site).
-To fix this you will have to add a document to your `syncRegistry.json` and upload it...or get in contact with Readme.io and admit you were using internal APIs (OOPS!).
+To fix this you will have to add a document to your `syncPaths.json` and upload it...or get in contact with Readme.io and admit you were using internal APIs (OOPS!).

 1. Custom pages are not versioned.
-Ideally they would be, and that's why the "customPages" section exists in each version of the `syncRegistry.json`.
-When you initialize a project, the same custom pages will be downloaded for both versions and specified seperately in the `syncRegistry.json`.
+Ideally they would be, and that's why the "customPages" section exists in each version of the `syncPaths.json`.
+When you initialize a project, the same custom pages will be downloaded for both versions and specified separately in the `syncPaths.json`.
 If you try and upload while the pages are specified in both versions, duplicates will be created. <br/><br/> **You can fix this by:**
 <br />1.
 Deleting all the custom pages in all versions except one (however if you `clean-remote` with this configuration, all custom pages will be deleted and you'll have to upload again). <br/>2. `clean-remote` after each upload.

+1. This tool is still in beta and may burn your project to the ground.
+Test it out, log issues, submit PRs.